 C.1 Prior to any construction or site development activities (including site clearing, tree removal, grading, etc.) on the Property, whether or not pursuant to a building permit (except as allowed by the Director of Planning and Community Development, as noted below), the Applicant shall:

 Deliver to the Board a check in a reasonable amount determined by the Director of Planning and Community Development to be used for staff to retain outside experts, if necessary, for technical reviews and inspections required under these conditions but at inception shall not exceed $6,500 unless an alternate amount has been agreed upon by the Board and the Applicant.
+Outside peer review shall only be used if Town staff lacks the necessary expertise to review a particular aspect or aspects of the Final Plans.
 Said funds shall be deposited by the Board in an account pursuant to G. L. c.
 44, § 53G and shall only be used for technical reviews and inspections associated with this Project.
 Any unspent funds shall be returned to the Applicant with accrued interest at the completion of the project.
 If at any time the Board reasonably determines that there are insufficient funds to cover the costs of technical reviews, it shall inform the Applicant and the Applicant shall forthwith deliver additional funds as specified by the Board in a reasonable amount as may be determined by the Board.
 Said funds may be used by the Board to hire civil engineering, traffic engineering, and/or other professionals that the Board deems reasonably necessary to ensure compliance with the conditions hereof.

 Obtain and file a copy of a National Pollution Discharge Elimination System (NPDES) Permit from the U.S. Environmental Protection Agency (EPA), if necessary.
-The Board shall also be provided a copy of the Stormwater Pollution Prevention Plan (SWPPP) submitted along with the NPDES filing.
+The Board shall also be provided a copy of the Stormwater Pollution Prevention Plan (SWPPP) submitted along with any required NPDES filing.

 Submit to the Board for review and administrative approval Final Engineering Drawings and Plans (“Final Plans”), such approval to be that the plans conform to the requirements of this Comprehensive Permit and incorporate the relevant conditions herein.
 The Final Plans shall also incorporate all relevant conditions and requirements of permitting agencies having jurisdiction.
 Applicable sheets of the Final Plans shall be signed and sealed by the Professional Land Surveyor of record, the Professional (Civil) Engineer of record, and a Registered Landscape Architect.
 Final Architectural Plans shall be stamped by a Registered Architect.
-The Final Plans shall be submitted to the Board at least forty-five (45) days prior to the anticipated date of commencement of building construction or submission of an application for building permits, whichever is earlier (the “Final Site Plan Submission Date”).
+The Final Plans shall be submitted to the Board at least thirty (30) days prior to the anticipated date of commencement of building construction or submission of an application for building permits, whichever is earlier (the “Final Site Plan Submission Date”).